JNCressey/MPMP_BankBalance/index.md

 # Introduction

-This is my solution to one of Matt Parker's Maths Problems.
+This is my solution to one of Matt Parker's Maths Puzzles.
-See the video on YouTube for the problem: [MPMP: The 1 Million Bank Balance puzzle](https://www.youtube.com/watch?v=ILrqPpLpwpE)
+See the video on YouTube for the puzzle: [MPMP: The 1 Million Bank Balance puzzle](https://www.youtube.com/watch?v=ILrqPpLpwpE)

 Files I mention creating in this writeup can be found in [the GitHub repository for this project.](https://github.com/JNCressey/MPMP_BankBalance)